swarnendubiswas/dotemacs/README.md

 + Omit sub-directories/files with `counsel-find-file` and add to `.dir-locals.el`.
 + Use `xref` interface for both `ctags` and `gtags`.
 + Use RE in `find`, it follows Emacs RE.
-+ Flycheck is disabled in markdown mode.
-Inline errors are not highlighted, only the summary is shown.